Skip to main content

 †The clinical significance of immunoreactivity to ranibizumab is unclear at this time.

-Incidence of Anti-drug Antibodies
+Incidence of Anti-Drug Antibodies

 Serious side effects include infections inside of the eye and detached retinas that may cause: